PyFR/GiMMiK/README.rst

 GiMMiK
 ======
 Generator of Matrix Multiplication Kernels - GiMMiK - is a tool for generation of high performance matrix multiplication kernel code for various accelerator platforms.
-Currently CUDA and OpenCL are the only supported platforms.
+Currently C, CUDA, ISPC, HIP and OpenCL are supported.

 What does GiMMiK do?
 --------------------
 Consider matrix multiplication of the form

-C = α ∙ A ⨉ B + β ∙ C
+C = α∙A×B + β∙C

 GiMMiK generates fully unrolled kernels, highly specialised to a given operator matrix.
 The generated code is fully unrolled - each kernel computes a single column of the output matrix.
 GiMMiK was designed to perform well in a Block by Panel type of matrix multiplication where the operator matrix is small.
 GiMMiK also removes any sparsity form the operator matrix as well as attempts to reduce common sub-expressions.